Have you ever asked yourself, “how does a school fix department cut off mark?” because that’s exactly what I am going to show you in this article.

 JAMB cut off mark for UI is 200.
 If you want to apply for ANY COURSE in the University of Ibadan, you MUST SCORE at least 200 in JAMB.

 However, scoring even 300 in JAMB does not guarantee your admission into UI if you fail the Post UTME and your aggregate score is below the departmental cut off mark for your applied course.
+You might later be given another course or you may not.

 If you prepare for Post UTME the right way and use past questions, passing won’t be an issue.